floragunncom/search-guard-docs/README.md

 Copryight 2016 floragunn UG (haftungsbeschränkt)
 -->

-# Search Guard 2 Documentation
+# Search Guard Documentation

-This is the official documentation for Search Guard 2.
+This is the official documentation for Search Guard 2 and Search Guard 5.
 If you find any errors, or want to contribute, feel free to fork this repository and issue pull requests.

+Unless stated otherwise, all instructions apply for Search Guard 2 and Search Guard 5.
+If there are differences between the versions, this will be made clear in the documentation.

 Copyright 2016 floragunn UG (haftungsbeschränkt)